alphajuliet/aoc24/README.md

 ## Day 14

 So, part 1 is a bit like day 6 in that we simulate a bunch of robots traversing a torus, and then count their positions after 100 steps.
 Part 2 is very undefined, so I resorted to Reddit for some ideas, and settled on the safety score going below a certain threshold.
 It took some trial and error to set that limit, but it worked.
 Oh, and I got to make a parser again.

+## Day 15

+I thought carefully about this one, and how to best represent the warehouse and how to work out which boxes move where.
+I contemplated some weird recursive solution but had an epiphany and realised that I could just use a regular expression replacement (`str/replace`) on the strings themselves.
+That was very compact but still needed to be wrapped in code to `update` the immutable data, and a `reduce` to transit through all the moves.
+I was very happy with that... until I saw Part 2, and realised my clever little regex scheme will not work.
+Back to square one.
+Parked...